3. Gate-level Modeling

 Fig. 3.5.1 Circuit implementing the Boolean equation \(D = \bar{C} A + CB\).

-As discussed in class, the circuit shown in Fig. 3.5.1 realizes the Boolean equation \(D = \bar{C} A + CB\).
-This circuit was also our running example when discussing timing analyses in class.
-In this exercise we’ll use SystemVerilog’s support for delays to study the delayed circuit’s behavior in simulation.
-We may add delays to SystemVerilog’s gate-level primitives by using the following slightly extended syntax:
+As discussed in class, the circuit in Fig. 3.5.1 implements \(D = \bar{C} A + CB\).
+This circuit was our running example when discussing timing analysis in class.
+In this exercise we’ll use SystemVerilog’s delays to study the circuit’s behavior under delay in simulation.
+Add delays to gate-level primitives using:

 The specified delays are assumed during simulation but ignored when lowering SystemVerilog modules to actual hardware.
 For example, if we’d like to add a delay of three time units to an AND gate, we could do the following: